djensen47/truss/README.md

 Options:
-  --help, -h                 Output this usage dialog --version, -v              Output the version of bumm
+  --help, -h                 Output this usage dialog --version, -v              Output the version of truss

 Commands:
   app <name>                 Create a new application